 What Is the .htaccess File?

-file is a hidden configuration file that serves as a communication tool between your WordPress site and the Apache server.
+The .htaccess file is a hidden configuration file that serves as a communication tool between your WordPress site and the Apache server.
 It plays a pivotal role in managing:

 - Permalinks: Clean, user-friendly URLs.